 Do not confront any parties involved, do not contact the news stations or other patients, do not contact the hospital system, stay off social media, and do not speak to the insurance adjuster without a medical malpractice lawyer present.

-When Should I File a Medical Malpractice Lawsuit?
+When To File a Medical Malpractice Lawsuit?

 - Investigation: All medical records, notes, photos, and anything else that can help the attorney figure out what went wrong will be looked at.
-After looking at all the information, the attorney will likely reach out to medical experts who can write reports in support of the case.
+After looking at all the information, the attorney will reach out to medical experts who can write reports in support of the case.

 - Settlement or Trial: A fair settlement is preferred to a trial, but if there is not an agreed-upon settlement, the case will proceed to trial.
-At trial, arguments and evidence are introduced.
+At trial, arguments, and evidence are introduced.
 Experts give their opinion, and a jury decides the outcome.

-How to File a Medical Malpractice Lawsuit
+How to File a Malpractice Lawsuit?

+Expert testimony is necessary for medical malpractice claims due to their complexity.
+Contacting an attorney that can compile the evidence needed to build your case is essential.
 Your attorney can also help you report the experience to the state medical board, which could result in additional fines, license suspension, license limitations, and even complete license revocation.

 - Medical Bills